Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 Application

-FCS accurately quantifies protein diffusion in aqueous solution, lipid membranes, or intracellular compartments.
+FCS accurately quantifies protein diffusion through the confocal volume.
 Changes in diffusion time or hydrodynamic radius reveal oligomerisation states, complex formation, or aggregation behaviour.

 Use Cases